interlay/interlay.github.io/docs/guides/wallets-explorers.md

 - Testnet tokens have no economic value.
 - Do not use real BTC or other mainnet assets on testnet!

-### 1. Getting testnet KSM/DOT
+### 1. Getting testnet KINT/INTR

-You can get testnet KSM/DOT by clicking on the faucet link in the top bar of https://testnet.interlay.io.
+You can get testnet KINT/INTR for transaction fees by clicking on the faucet link in the top bar.

-?> These testnet KSM/DOT are only usable on testnet.
-They are **not real KSM/DOT and have no economic value**.
+?> These testnet KINT/INTR are only usable on testnet.
+They are **not real KINT/INTR and have no economic value**.

 ### 2. Getting testnet BTC